iluwatar/java-design-patterns/observer/README.md

 ---
-title: "Observer Design Pattern in Java: Explained with Code Examples"
+title: "Observer Pattern in Java: Mastering Reactive Interfaces in Java Applications"
+shortTitle: Observer
 description: "Learn the Observer design pattern in Java.
 Discover its intent, applicability, and real-world examples.
 Understand how it promotes loose coupling and dynamic observer management.
 Ideal for software developers and architects."
 category: Behavioral
 language: en